In This Article

 ACH stands for Automated Clearing House, which is a network used for electronically moving money between bank accounts across the U.S. The association responsible for these transfers is Nacha, formerly the National Automated Clearing House Association, and may also be referred to as the ACH Network.

-The ACH system processes payments automatically, which means there is no need to manually handle payments like with paper checks or cash.
+The ACH system processes payments automatically, which means there is no need to manually handle payments like with paper checks, money orders, or cash.
 ACH processes large volumes of credit and debit transactions in batches, every day.

 What Is an ACH Payment?